-Udaipur, Located in the Aravali ranges of Rajasthan, the city of Udaipur is situated at a distance of about 405kms from the state capital of Jaipur.
-The city is well connected by air, rail and road to other important cities of India like Jaipur, Mumbai and Delhi.
-If Jaipur is study in pink, then Udaipur is vision in white.
-The city of dawn, surrounded by the ancient Aravali mountains and set on the edge of three lakes, is a brilliant Kaleidoscope of narrow lanes flanked by bright stalls, gardens, lakes, palaces and temples.
+Udaipur, located in the Aravali ranges of Rajasthan, the city of Udaipur is situated at a distance of about 405kms from the state capital of Jaipur.
+The city is well connected by air, rail, and road to other important cities of India like Jaipur, Mumbai, and Delhi.
+If Jaipur studies in pink, then Udaipur is a vision in white.
+The city of dawn, surrounded by the ancient Aravali Mountains and set on the edge of three lakes, is a brilliant kaleidoscope of narrow lanes flanked by bright stalls, gardens, lakes, palaces, and temples.

-The city of lakes, Udaipur, is perhaps one of the most beautiful and romantic cities of India.
-In contrast with its desert neighbourhood, it stands out with its enchanting image of white marble palaces, placid blue lakes, gardens, temples surrounded by hills and mountains.
-It is an oasis of colour in the stark arid region and so indeed is the Venice of east.
+The city of lakes, Udaipur, is perhaps one of the most beautiful and romantic cities in India.
+In contrast with its desert neighborhood, it stands out with its enchanting image of white marble palaces, placid blue lakes, gardens, temples surrounded by hills and mountains.
+It is an oasis of color in the stark arid region and so indeed is the Venice of east.
 Udaipur is the jewel of Mewar, a kingdom ruled by the Sisodia dynasty for 1200 years.
 It is said that this city was founded by Maharaja Udai Singh at the advice of a hermit whom he met at the lake Pichhola during a hunting expedition.

 Udaipur in Rajasthan, was built in 1559 A.D. and was named after Udai Singh.
 He died in 1572 A.D.
 He was succeeded by his son Maharana Pratap (1572 - 97), who defended the city from many attacks of the Mughals.
 After the Mughals, it was the Marathas attacked the city.
 Rana Pratap as he is known, was a great warrior and lived in troubled times.